djotaku/adventofcode/2021/Day_17/README.md

 So I think I've decided that I will just simulate various x and y velocities and have a stopping point if they can't reach their destination.

+### Part 2
+We'll see, but I *think* I may be lucky in that I think I calculated this as part of my answer.
+If this is the case, I'm going to laugh - it may be one of those cases where

 ## What I Learned